Sudhakar7777777/dockerizeGo/Docker_Compile_Go.md

 docker rmi \$(docker images -f dangling=true -q )
 ```

-## other notes
+### additional notes on edge cases

-### alternatively, use netgo like this example...
+To compile go apps with net, use netgo like this example...

 ```
 docker run -v \$(pwd):/go/bin --rm golang go get -tags netgo -installsuffix netgo github.com/golang/example/hello/...
 ```

-### -tags netgo instructs the toolchain to use netgo.
+-tags netgo instructs the toolchain to use netgo.

-### -installsuffix netgo will make sure that the resulting libraries (if any) are placed in a different, non-default directory.
+-installsuffix netgo will make sure that the resulting libraries (if any) are placed in a different, non-default directory.
 This will avoid conflicts between code built with and without netgo, if you do multiple go get (or go build) invocations.

 ### Handle certificate issues...

-### multiple options available. easy is to use Alpine image, where it has latest root certificates.
+multiple options available. easy is to use Alpine image, where it has latest root certificates.
 Use like shown below...

 ```
 FROM alpine:3.4